USEPA/epanet-manual/docs/2_quickstart.rst

     2. Double-click on the **Add/Remove Programs** or **Uninstall a program** item.

-    3. Select EPANET 2.2.0 beta from the list of programs that appears.
+    3. Select EPANET 2.2.0 from the list of programs that appears.

     4. Click the **Add/Remove** button or right click and select **uninstall**.